narekb8/INFSCI-1540-Project/README.md

 6. Kafka Broker - Allows our producers and consumers to interact with each other
 7. Zookeeper - Keeps track of our current broker and tells producers and consumers to go through our broker

+### The data loading process
+Our data loading process involved organizing our data to be used.
+Each player and team was given a table.
+Each week in the past 4 seasons was given its own id.
+We then normalized these into one table that held each player's NAME TEAM and PLAYER PERFORMANCE(fantasy score) for EACH WEEK in the past four seasons and cross referenced this against a different dataset to find which teams the player played against.
+Then, using kafka, we uploaded the tables to the ODB and created a new table which gave each game that was played by someone its own row.
+Our data warehouse would then mirror our performance per week dataset.

 ### Star Diagram
 ```mermaid
 ---